SimpleAmazonGlacierUploader/SAGU/README.md

 Contains images from Silk Icon Set v.1.3 (http://www.famfamfam.com/lab/icons/silk/)

 ## Development

+One needs JDK 11+ for building (requirement of some dependencies).
+Target release is still set to Java 8 (so resulting jar should be runnable under JRE 8).

 #### Build runnable JAR including all dependencies
 ```
 mvn clean package assembly:single